BjornL1/to_the_list_gd2/TESTING.md

 - A navigation bar is visible on every page of the site, which is fully responsive across different screen sizes.

+- Pagination controls implemented for user owned list and other lists.

 ![header](docs/testing_images/user_navigation.png)

 *As a Site User, I can view which items belong to each list so that I don't misunderstand which items belong to which list.*